droomoord/open-chords/README.md

 add a chord progression to a song with the songID
 expects: a bearer token in the header, JSON: key.root, key.minor(optionial boolean), chords
 returns the song with the progression objects

+## 04-05-2020 update:

+**PUT /progressions/:progID**
+private
+edit a chord progression that you created
+expects: a bearer token in the header that stores the same user as the user that is linked to the progID, JSON: key.root, key.minor(optionial boolean), chords. returns the updated progression